 - ensuring your family can financially survive if you die

 Term life insurance works for both of these scenarios because you need an amount of money to be paid out if you die within a period of time.
 After your mortgage/debts are paid off or your children become financially independent, the insurance can stop.
-So the term life insurance fits this sort of problem.
-A specialist life insurance broker* can help you choose the right options to ensure that you're getting the best insurance for what you need and also paying the best rates for it.
+So term life insurance fits this sort of problem.
+A specialist life insurance broker* can help you navigate the different forms of life insurance to ensure that you're getting the best insurance for what you need and also paying the best rates for it.